matrix-org/synapse/docs/specification.rst

   @localpart:domain

 The ``localpart`` of a user ID may be a user name, or an opaque ID identifying this user.
+They are case-insensitive.

 A "Home Server" is a server which provides C-S APIs and has the ability to federate with other HSes.
 It is typically responsible for multiple clients.
 "Federation" is the term used to describe the